JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

     - [ ] style the form with bootstrap
     - [ ] flash messages for the UI/UX Logging in ,Signing Up,Log entry created success or error occured. refer books api
     - [ ] set up proper validation with JOI for inputs and all routes edit,delete,signup,login to avoid dummy data,foul language data.
+    - [x] Upload Image via client side DONE with progress bar and url from cloudinary stored in MongoDB.
     - [x] set dropdown with stars for rating refer react-hook-form docs.
     - [x] red alert div message set up if error occurs while new log entry in the DB.
     - [x] automatic title fill(make it readonly prop) with location corresponding to latitude and longitude Coordinates.https://www.bigdatacloud.com/geocoding-apis/free-reverse-geocode-to-city-api